ichraibi/Extracting_Aha_moment_from_Qlearning_agent_through_IKE-XAI_method.ip/README.md

 <img src="Figures/XAI_RL_KG.png" alt="drawing" width="700"/>
 </p>
 <p align = "center">
- Figure 1 - Conceptual summary of current works and related fields: Knowledge graph of all contributed elements (in green) to explain sequential problem-solving and domain disciplines (in red) that inform IKE-XAI method.
+ Figure 1 of Chraibi Kaadoud et al (2022)- Conceptual summary of current works and related fields: Knowledge graph of all contributed elements (in green) to explain sequential problem-solving and domain disciplines (in red) that inform IKE-XAI method.
 (Figure extracted from the original article)
 </p>